Hawthorne, California

-Hawthorne is a city in the Los Angeles metropolitan area, located in southwestern Los Angeles County, California.
-It is part of a seventeen-city region commonly called the South Bay.
+Hawthorne is a city in southwestern Los Angeles County, California.
+It is part of a seventeen-city subregion of the Los Angeles metropolitan area commonly known as the South Bay.
 As of the 2020 US census, Hawthorne had a population of 88,083.

 History

+Hawthorne was once part of the Rancho Sausal Redondo (Round Willow-grove Ranch) of the 22458 acre Mexican land grant in present-day Los Angeles County, California given in 1837 to Antonio Ygnacio Ávila by Juan Alvarado the Mexican Governments Governor of Alta California.
+Rancho Sausal Redondo covered the area that now includes Playa Del Rey, El Segundo, Manhattan Beach, Lawndale, Hermosa Beach, Inglewood, Hawthorne, and Redondo Beach.

-Hawthorne was founded in 1905 as the "Hawthorne Improvement Company" by B.L.
+Hawthorne was founded in 1905 as the "Hawthorne Improvement Company" by real estate developers B.L.
 Harding and H.D.
 Lombard.
-Harding's daughter shared her birthday—the 4th of July, American Independence Day—with New England author Nathaniel Hawthorne, and a decision was made to name the city after him.
+Harding's daughter shared her birthday—July 4, American Independence Day—with New England author Nathaniel Hawthorne, and a decision was made to name the small village after him.

 Hawthorne was once a "whites only" settlement, commonly called a sundown town.
 During the 1930s, signs warned African-Americans to be out of Hawthorne by sundown.